 In addition to competition from developers of neurostimulation and gastric modulation systems, we expect our Maestro System will also compete with surgical obesity procedures, including gastric bypass, gastric banding, vertical-banded gastroplasty and biliopancreatic diversion.
 The leader in the field of gastric banding is Allergan, whose Lap-Band received FDA approval for marketing in 2001.
 Allergan also recently acquired EndoArt, a European band company that has developed the EasyBand, which uses RF telemetry to adjust the gastric band.
-Additionally, we are aware that Johnson & Johnson filed for FDA approval in April 2007 and received approval September 28, 2007 of their gastric band product known as the Swedish Adjustable Gastric Band.
+Additionally, we are aware that Johnson & Johnson has filed for FDA approval of their gastric band product known as the Swedish Adjustable Gastric Band.